Psychedelic/dank-docs/docs/basic-concepts/cycle-icp-finances.md

 The ledgers are composed by two main pieces.

 Firstly, the **main Dank Canister**.
 This piece is in charge of storing large amounts of cycles for all registered users, keeping track of each individual balance by registering their Principal IDs, and using big-map to keep track of the amount that corresponds to each ID.
-It's the main interface/API from where users can interact and perform cycle or ICP related actions with their balances.
+It's the main interface/API from where users can interact and perform cycle-related actions with their balances.

 Secondly, **multi-canister infrastructure**, a sub-set of canisters inside the ledger keeps track of transactions.